thacuber2a03/tinylang/README.md

 an embeddable, small and fast toy programming language implemented in C99 that fits in (well, actually, that I've shoehorned in) a pair of .h/.c files.

-*NOTE*:
-I am doing this whole thing in the spot. whatever comes into my mind that I deem useful will appear here
+*NOTE*: I am doing this whole thing on the spot.
+I can always add whatever comes into my mind I deem useful;
+the language is in really early development anyways.

-## features
+### features

 - small but expressive bytecode; compiles in a single pass